alepez/lavagna/README.md

 ![preview](.lavagna.gif)

-*Lavagna* is a "no frills", collaborative, blackboard, ideal for simple sketches during online meetings.
-You have just a black screen, without icons or buttons cluttering your beautiful drawings.

-Colors and line width can be controlled by the keyboard, or by enabling a simple toolbar if the keyboard is not available.
+*Lavagna* is a collaborative blackboard software that is perfect for creating simple sketches during online meetings.
+It has an (optional) minimal UI and can be hidden to avoid distractions from your drawings.
+You can control colors and line width using the keyboard or the optional toolbar.

-Just you, your peers, and your chalk.
+It's just you, your peers, and your creativity.

 ## Online demo